rebaze/release-names/README.md

 ## Comic Villains

-Cavheat: Only use more commonly known cillains from movies.
-Ommit too common words.
+Caveat: Only use more commonly known cillains from movies.
+Omit too common words.

 ### DC Universe
     - Joker